pchain-org/pchain-guide/pchaindoc/source/introduction/tokenswap.rst

 Currently, 3 exchanges (Coinsuper, Gate.io, Bithumb ) support native PI, the other exchanges（e.g. Bibox, Bittrex Global,Upbit, etc）still support the ERC 20 PI.
 Thus, if your ERC 20 PI tokens are in the exchange, then you need to withdraw all the ERC 20 PI first.

 If your ERC 20 PI tokens are in the ERC 20 wallet, e.g. MEW, Imtoken or cold wallet, please make sure that you keep its private key and/or keystore file well before token swap via PIwallet.
-If not, then you have to transfer the ERC 20 PI tokens to new ERC 20 address which can be created on PIwallet.
-[Create account on PIwallet]
+If not, then you have to transfer the ERC 20 PI tokens to new ERC 20 address which can be created on PIwallet. (:ref:`Create account on PIwallet<Create or import account>`)

 - Exchange Swap
 Bithumb supports the PCHAIN swap.
 You can deposit ERC 20 PI to Bithumb account and they will be swapped automatically.